justxraf/InvitationsAPI/docs/adr-0001-server-free-core.md

 ## Context

-InvitationsAPI is the shared invitation engine intended for adoption by IslandCore, SkyblockAPI, and future plugins.
-Invitation flows (party invites, teleport/trade requests, duels, team joins) are mostly platform-independent state machines: register a pending invite, de-duplicate, expire, accept/deny/cancel, persist.
+InvitationsAPI is the shared invitation engine Invitation flows (party invites, teleport/trade requests, duels, team joins) are mostly platform-independent state machines: register a pending invite, de-duplicate, expire, accept/deny/cancel, persist.
 The only genuinely platform-specific concerns are *threading* (which thread a callback runs on) and *event integration* (firing/listening on the Bukkit event bus).